 Step by Step to Open a Company in Japan

-1. Choose the Type of Business and Structure Your Enterprise
+1. Choose the Type of Company and Structure Your Business

-Before starting the registration process, define the type of company that best meets your needs and create a detailed business plan.
-Having a solid plan helps with the acquisition of a visa and investments.
+Before starting the registration process, define the type of company that best meets your needs and develop a detailed business plan.
+Having a solid plan helps in the visa acquisition and investments.

 2. Choose a Business Address in Japan

-Every company in Japan must have a registered physical address.
+Every company in Japan needs to have a registered physical address.
 You can rent an office, use a coworking business center, or even hire virtual office services for smaller companies.

 4. Open a Business Bank Account

 To register the company, you will need a Japanese business bank account.
 Initially, it may be necessary to open a personal account and transfer the initial capital before creating the corporate account.
-Banks like MUFG, SMBC, and Mizuho are some of the most commonly used options.
+Banks such as MUFG, SMBC, and Mizuho are some of the most commonly used options.

 5. Prepare and Register the Company Documents

-The registration process involves the submission of documents to the Commercial Register of Japan (法務局 - Homukyoku).
-The main documents required are:
+The registration process involves submitting documents to the Commercial Registry of Japan (法務局 – Homukyoku).
+The main required documents are:

 • Company name and address.